carlosjennings1991/RealEstate_Assumptions/README.md

 ___

-The mechanics of the machine learning model can be found here - https://github.com/mhorstman/Final_Project_Team_1, the purpose of this repo is to showcase the very suprising finding about <i>who</i> is selling.
+The mechanics of the machine learning model can be found here - https://github.com/mhorstman/Final_Project_Team_1, the purpose of this repo is to showcase the very suprising findings about <i>who</i> is selling.

 The source data can be found here - https://github.com/carlosjennings1991/RealEstate_Assumptions/blob/main/Total_Cleaned.csv